dansavastre/ProverbsGame/README.md

 7. Once the file has been successfully transfered to the mobile device, open and install it;
 8. After the installation completes, the game should be ready to play.
 Enjoy!

+## usage

+### Updating the database with new proverbs

+The first step is creating the Excel file following the template of the excel file in Assets > Resources > Proverbs.xls.
+This file must then be converted into a .csv file and to do so in Excel go to File > Export > Change File Type > From the options choose CSV and then Save As to save the .csv file.

+After this has been done, run the ProverbsUpdater.exe and the application should display where the .csv file should be before uploading the database.
+Once the .csv file is in the correct location by clicking the upload button the database will update.

+The database can be accessed through the browser at: https://console.firebase.google.com/u/0/project/sp-proverb-game/database/sp-proverb-game-default-rtdb/data and in the proverbs subtree all the new proverbs have replaced the old ones.

+The pictures have to be uploaded here: https://console.firebase.google.com/u/0/project/sp-proverb-game/storage/sp-proverb-game.appspot.com/files in the proverbs folder.

+### Building the application
+In order to build the application in Unity go to File > Build Settings.
+A new window will open.
+Make sure all 14 scenes are in the Scenes in Build tab and the first one should be called "Scenes/FirstScreen"(scene number 0).
+Below that there is a menu on the left where the build platform must be selected.
+After selecting the platform to build on click the "Switch platform" button if not already on that platform.
+Then by clicking "Build" the application will be built.

+For building the ProverbsUpdater in Build Settings select windows as the platform and switch to it.
+Then in the "Scenes in Build" menu select only the "Scenes/ExcelConverter" scene and build the application.

+More advanced build settings can be found in Build Settings > Player Settings.

 ## Support
 If you need support with installing/using the application, don't hesitate to contact the development team or the course staff.